jbreneman/lazuli.js/readme.md

 # Lazuli

-Lazuli is a ES6 rewrite/mashup of lazzyload and a lazyload module for background images I've been working on using tons of cool stuff because we can.
+Lazuli is a promise based image lazyloader that works for both images and background images.

 ## Installation